bingxuanzhi-dot/lerobot-diffusion-policy/README.md

-This repository provides lerobot-diffusion-policy checkpoints for inference.
+This repository provides lerobot-diffusion-policy checkpoints for inference.(You can refer to the following link for lerobot https://huggingface.co/lerobot)

 We use SO-ARM101 to sample 50 episodes with two external cameras from different views.